cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 ## Reindexing whole days from S3

-Indexing a whole day makes it easier to align the start/end times of a reingest, but it's slower than reindexing a partial day
+Indexing a whole day makes it easier to align the start/end times of a reingest, but it's slower than reindexing a partial day.

 ### Overview